Classes are offered evenings Monday through Thursday 5:30 to 9:00 or Every Friday 8:00am to 5:30pm

 Parker Hydraulics & Pneumatics Training: This training is meant for the maintenance technician who needs hands-on exposure to hydraulic and pneumatic systems found in the modern manufacturing facility.
 Hands-on labs are intended to expose the students to various problems and design considerations in hydraulic systems.
 The training will cover industrial safety, hydraulic system basics, basics of fluid power, hydraulic prints and schematics, hydraulic accumulators, basic pneumatic principles and systems, and much more.

 40 hrs Students completing the course will receive official certification. $1000

 Allen Bradley Basic PLCs: This course introduces the concepts of Programmable Logic Controllers and Programmable Automation Controllers via a combination of wiring, programming, and troubleshooting exercises.
-The topics will expose the student to the various ways inputs and outputs are handled within the controller, how to navigate the logic, and how to locate each of these components within a project.
-When finished with this course, the student will gain the knowledge to connect to an existing controller, navigate the logic, and troubleshoot both digital and analog I/O.
+The topics will expose the student to the various ways inputs and outputs are handled within the controller, navigate the logic, and locate each of these components within a project.
+When finished with this course, the student will learn to connect to an existing controller, navigate the logic, and troubleshoot both digital and analog I/O.

 **FANUC Handling Tool Operations & Programming Training:

-FANUC CERT Handling Tool Operations and Programming Certification.
+**Yaskawa Motoman Robotics Handling Tool Operations and Programming.

 40 hrs.
-Students completing the course will and passing the final exam receive official Yaskawa Basic Programming with Material Handling certification.
+Students who pass the final exam will receive official Yaskawa Basic Programming with Material Handling certification. $1900

 Workforce Safety: The objective of this course is for trainees to be able to identify safety issues in the workplace.
 Topics covered: blood-borne pathogens, electrical safety, fire protection, fall protection, space hazards, hazard communication, hazardous materials, material handling, machine guarding, work zones, tag in / tag-out procedures, and more.